StudiousPillow/protein_modeling/README.md

-The goal of this project is to perform a modelling of protein CA094_HUMAN - UniProtKB id: Q6P1W5.
+The goal of this project is to perform a modelling of protein CA094_HUMAN - UniProtKB id: Q6P1W5 from the gene C1orf94.

 ## Jobs